TomaszWaszczyk/historia.waszczyk.com/src/content/july-21.md

 <img src="./img/july/cost-of-debt.jpeg"><br><br>

 The Congressional budget office forecasts that the US government debt will be well in excess of $50 billion within 10 years.
 Of that around $47 trillion will be held by the public.
-That’s virtually a doubling of the debt held by the public at present.
+That’s virtually a doubling of the debt held by the public at present (of $24 trillion).

 The CBO, has to assume that there will be no more shocks to the system, no recessions, no Pandemics, no wars, no banking crisis, no natural disasters, and no black swan events.

 The CBO also has to assume that the legal liabilities of the US government towards its pensioners and retirees, i.e. ex-government and transport employees, will be met despite their retirement disability, pension funds running out of money.
 These liabilities are not in the budget.

 If the budget projections are missed to the same degree as happened in the past, the debt held by the public would need to triple, not double in 10 years.
+That would take it to $75 trillion.

 It is probably impossible for the amount of US government debt held by the public to double in 10 years.
 Will your pension fund have the ability to double its holding of Treasuries?
 Will China be able to double its holdings of US Treasuries?